RNC chair knocks Biden over 'laughable' claim Trump responsible for coronavirus school closures

 CLICK HERE TO GET THE FOX NEWS APP

 "My son is taking virtual ceramics for two hours," McDaniel told Roberts.
-"It's ridiculous."
+"It's absolutely ridiculous."

 "This is incredibly wrong and it is Democrat governors and it’s Democrat leaders that have become at the forefront saying we can’t open the schools.
 For working parents, that's incredibly difficult," she added.
 "The president has led the way ...
 The Democrats have held this back and are holding our children back from getting into school and getting the education that they deserve because they’re so beholden to the unions."